Because the earth has lots of skin benefits, the clay masks have been around since ancient times.

 Mask For Exfoliating And Tightening The Pores:

-Adding apple cider vinegar will increase the tightening properties of the clay.
+Adding witch hazel will increase the astringent properties of the clay.

 Deeply Nourishes The Skin and Soaks Up Excess Oils